 Graduate students must have approval from the course instructor and their program graduate supervisor/associate chair (graduate affairs) to audit a course.
-Course audit registration is limited to a maximum of 1.0 credit per program.

 - Full-time students are not charged an additional fee. - Part-time students may only take 1.25 credits per term.
-They may only register in 0.5 credit if they audit a 0.5 credit course.